 School of Liberal Arts & Social Sciences :: Programs of Study

-The VWCC Human Services program prepares students for entry-level positions in the helping fields or for transfer to a bachelor degree program in social work or human services.
-Through courses and an internship at a local human services agency, students develop skills and knowledge in working with people with physical, intellectual and psychiatric disabilities, adolescents, the aged, people who abuse substances, and the child or adult in crisis.
-Employment opportunities are varied and include entry level positions in hospitals, residential facilities, and other community service agencies.
-Graduates may also transfer to a four-year college or university for bachelors degrees in human services or social work.
+The VWCC Human Services program prepares students for entry-level positions in the helping fields and/or for transfer to a bachelor degree program in social work or human services.
+Through courses and an internship at a local human services agency, students develop skills and knowledge in working with people that have physical, intellectual and psychiatric disabilities, adolescents, the aged, people who abuse substances, and the child or adult in crisis.
+Employment opportunities are varied and include entry-level positions in hospitals, residential facilities, community-based services and other human services agencies.
+Graduates may also transfer to a four-year college or university for bachelor’s degrees in human services or social work.

 Admission to Internship (MEN 290)